 At the Rhinepromenade

 By the way: Dusseldorf is known in Germany for “die längste Theke der Welt” or in English: “The longest bar counter in the world”.
 But: Anyone looking for an unbelievable huge pub will get weird looks from the residents.
-As this saying is just proverbial and there is no oversized counter anywhere in the city on the banks of the Rhine.
+As this saying is just proverbial and there is no oversized counter anywhere.
 The saying is more likely to draw attention to the enormous concentration of pubs in the city center, which is adjacent to the famous “Königsallee”.
 On about half a square kilometer around 250 bars, pubs and restaurants are located.
 There you can get a local specialty called “Altbier” – translated this means “old beer” and refers to the old tradition of brewing beer.
 Till now, it is often made in small in-house breweries and poured everywhere.

 The following and last stop of our trip was Cologne.
 Check it out in my next post, the city is gorgeous!